Shadow Hearts (video game): Plot

 Following her father's murder, Alice is forced to accompany a Japanese escort to Shanghai.
-While on the train, Alice's escort is slaughtered by Simons, who uses the name "Roger Bacon".
+While on the train, Alice's escort is slaughtered by Albert Simon, who uses the name "Roger Bacon".
 Alice is saved by Yuri, who accompanies her due to the voice in his head and the two are joined by Zhuzhen and Margarete.
 During their journey to Shanghai, they are hunted by the Japanese army and Dehuai, who each want to control both China and the powerful Alice.
-Simons works in the background, furthering his own agenda.
+Albert works in the background, furthering his own agenda.
 Yuri is secretly aided by Kawashima and Kato, who initially serve Japan but later secretly side with the group.
-Shortly after their arrival in Shanghai, Alice is kidnapped by Dehuai, who intends to use her powers in a forbidden summoning ritual which will destroy Japan and give him dominance over Eurasia.
+Shortly after their arrival in Shanghai, Alice is kidnapped by Dehuai, who intends to use her powers in a forbidden summoning ritual which will destroy the Japanese occupying China and give him dominance over Eurasia.

 The group storms Dehuai's base with help from Kawashima and Kato, an act for which Kawashima is later killed.
-The group defeats Dehuai, but Simons prevents them from halting the summoning, which brings an apocalyptic being called the Seraphic Radiance.
-Yuri attempts to Fuse with the Seraphic Radiance, but is consumed by its energy and runs berserk, starting a massive fire in the city.
+The group defeats Dehuai, but Albert prevents them from halting the summoning, which brings an apocalyptic being called the Seraphic Radiance.
+Yuri attempts to Fuse with the Seraphic Radiance, but is consumed by its energy and goes berserk, starting a massive fire in the city.
 Six months later, the group is still searching for Yuri, who is eventually revealed to be in Keith Valentine's castle.
 As Yuri had been driven insane by the Seraphic Radiance, Alice goes into his soul to save him; this links her to Yuri's Malice and means the Graveyard will eventually claim her life.
 Alice then helps Yuri reconcile his fears of his heritage, and the two form a romantic attachment.
-Keith opts to join the group, and Margarete finds a lead to Simons' location in London.
-They run into Halley, whose mother Koudelka—the voice in Yuri's mind—was taken to an asylum and is being tortured by Simons in an attempt to use her powers to fulfil his plans after Alice escaped.
+Keith opts to join the group, and Margarete finds a lead to Albert's location in London.
+They run into Halley, whose mother Koudelka—the voice in Yuri's mind—is being tortured by Albert in an attempt to use her powers to fulfil his plans after Alice escaped.